su8/yepstat/README.md

 Changing colours, font type, boldness and so on happens by using ANSI escape codes [1] , [2] , [3] and [4]

-We use tmpfs (your RAM), so even when your drive is under heavy write and read I/O the program to remain lightning fast.
+I do advice you to use the print2 program that comes with yepstat.

 ```bash
 # The updating process